This article is also available to be viewed on begneiss.medium.com

 GHPs are used in residential buildings, commercial buildings, government and public infrastructure, and hybrid systems that combine with other renewable energy sources like solar, wind, biomass, and hydroelectric.
 These combinations enable more consistent energy supply and can optimize the overall system performance, especially in locations where one energy source might be seasonal or intermittent.
 Combining geothermal with other renewables creates a more resilient and versatile energy solution.

-Image from lifescience.com of Sauropods (link)
+Image from United States Department of Energy (link)

 Market Adoption Challenges with